 Promoting Sustainable Gardening Practices and the Use of Native Plants in Home Landscapes

 Native plants have many benefits for the home landscape and the broader community.
-They are better adapted than non-native species to climate, soil and other local environmental factors.
-They evolved with other native plant and animal species, some of which perform unique roles in local ecosystems, and are a valuable resource for hundreds of native wild pollinator species as well as honeybees.
-Native plant gardens are hardy, require less water and no pesticides, and they support local biodiversity as well as migratory animals, including rare and threatened species.
+They are adapted to local climate, soil and other environmental factors.
+Because they evolved with other native species, some perform unique roles in local ecosystems.
+Native plant gardens use less water and no fertilizer or pesticide.
+They are a valuable resource for hundreds of wild pollinator species, and they support local biodiversity as well as migratory animals, including rare and threatened species.

-Arboretum and UW–Madison specialists and other area experts will lead workshops suitable for a variety of gardens and home environments, from small urban yards to rural acreage.
-Participants can choose from sessions about native garden design (Evelyn Howell, landscape architecture, UW–Madison), invasive jumping worms (Brad Herrick, Arboretum ecologist), visual tools to enhance your garden (Georgia Gomez-Ibanez, educator), planting and maintenance (Susan Carpenter, Arboretum native plant gardener), landscaping for birds (Mariette Nowak, birder and author), multifunctional rain gardens (Gail Epping Overholt, Arboretum outreach and education coordinator), beneficial insects (PJ Liesch, UW Insect Diagnostic Lab), native plants in school and community gardens (Laura Green, Catholic Multicultural Center; Nathan Larson, Cultivate Health Initiative; and Maria Moreno, Earth Partnership), and a tour of the Arboretum’s Wisconsin Native Plant Garden.
+Arboretum, UW–Madison and other area experts will lead workshops suitable for a variety of gardens and home environments, from small urban yards to rural acreage.
+Sessions will cover native garden design (Evelyn Howell, professor, landscape architecture, UW–Madison), native shrubs and trees (David Stevens, Longenecker Horticultural Gardens curator), invasive jumping worms (Brad Herrick, Arboretum ecologist), garden planting and maintenance (Susan Carpenter, Arboretum native plant gardener), beneficial insects (Jennifer Lazewski, master gardener), sustainable landscaping (Frank Hassler, Good Oak Ecological Services), edible restoration (Judy Kingsbury, horticulturist and permaculture designer), attracting butterflies and moths with native plants (Karen Oberhauser, Arboretum director), and a tour of the Arboretum’s Wisconsin Native Plant Garden.

 CONFERENCE DETAILS AND ONLINE REGISTRATION